taesung-ha/Tech-Interview-Notes/Data-Structures-And-Algorithms/Hash-Set.md

 🔗 https://leetcode.com/problems/unique-number-of-occurrences/description/?envType=study-plan-v2&envId=leetcode-75

 **❌ Mistake:**
-Tried to check whether all elements in the list are unique by implementing for-loop through the list and comparing each element with the wprevious one.
+Tried to check whether all elements in the list are unique by implementing for-loop through the list and comparing each element with the previous one.

 **✅ Fix:**
 Use `len(set(list)) == len(list)`